fudgebucket27/LoopNet/README.md

 # LoopNet
-This is the Unofficial Loopring SDK in C# .NET 7
+This is an unofficial Loopring SDK in C# .NET 7

 ## Adding to your project
 ### Installation